 The Scout is Airflo’s short Skagit head offering for single-hand and two-handed rods less than 12 feet long.

-Scout heads are available in 30 grain increments from 150 to 540 grains and length, which increases with grain weight, ranges from 13.5 to 18.5 feet.
+Scout heads are available in 30 grain increments from 150 to 540 grains and length, which increases with grain weigh, ranges from 13.5 to 18.5 feet.
 Rear tapers are 1.5 to 2 feet long and the front tapers are around a third the length of the head.

 The relatively long but gentle rear and front tapers are designed to slow turnover to increase distance, and improve presentation.
 Despite long front tapers, the tips remain thick enough to turn over decent sink tips.